 Medium

-Medium, on the other hand, is a free, no-fuss blogging platform designed with simplicity in mind.
-There’s no need to worry about hosting, security, or design choices.
-All you have to do is sign up, start writing, and hit publish.
+Medium, on the other hand, is a free, simple blogging platform that keeps things easy.
+You don’t need to think about hosting, security, or design decisions.
+You just sign up, write your post, and publish it.

-What makes Medium stand out is its built-in audience.
-Unlike WordPress, where you need to attract traffic to your site, Medium already has a large community of readers and writers.
-It’s a great platform for those who just want to focus on creating great content without getting bogged down by technical tasks.
+What makes Medium different is that it comes with readers already built in.
+With WordPress, you need to work on getting people to visit your site, but Medium already has lots of readers and writers using it.
+It’s great if you just want to focus on writing good content without dealing with technical stuff.

 When to Use Medium: